-Copperheads live on rocky hillsides and along forest edges.
-They also spend time among trees and brush along prairie streams and are often found near abandoned farm buildings.
-They often rely on their camouflage pattern when resting in dead leaves and will usually remain motionless when encountered.
-They’re not aggressive, and they seldom strike unless provoked.
+Copperheads seldom strike unless provoked.
 Look where you step, wear protective footwear, and don’t stick your hands under rocks or logs.
 If you see a copperhead, let it be.

-Copperheads eat mice, lizards, frogs, small birds, insects (especially cicadas), and sometimes small snakes.
+Copperheads eat a wide variety of prey, but mice and voles make up the bulk of their diet.
+They also will eat frogs, lizards, small birds, insects (especially cicadas), and occasionally other small snakes.
 Young copperheads use their yellow tail as a lure to attract small frogs or lizards.

 This is our most common venomous snake, and it is common in suitable habitats.
 All snakes native to our state are protected by law.
 It is against the law to kill them, except when a venomous snake is in such close association with people that it might result in someone being bitten.